input-output-hk/voting-tools/README.md

 The "voter-registration" executable creates transaction metadata in the correct format for submission with a transaction, to register a user to vote.

-The "voting-tools" executable has two functions: "genesis" and "rewards".
-The "genesis" tool creates a genesis JSON file from a "genesis-template.json" file, populating the file with the initial funds and block-zero date.
-The "rewards" tool calculates the voting rewards that should be given to each user and optionally generates the appropriate MIR certificates.
+The "voting-tools" creates a snapshot of the voting power of registrations and outputs it as JSON file.

 ## Obtaining